Content Writing & Publishing

 • Constants in programming (MAX_SIZE, API_KEY)

-• Emphasis in plain text (use sparingly—it's hard to read)
+• Emphasis in plain text (use sparingly, it gets hard to read fast)

 • Warning signs and alerts ("STOP", "DANGER")

-⚠️ Avoid: Full paragraphs or headlines in ALL CAPS—they're harder to read and look unprofessional.
+⚠️ Avoid: Writing full paragraphs or headlines in ALL CAPS.
+They're harder to read and tend to look unprofessional.

 3. Title Case